 Can CBD Oil Help With Menopause?

-- A review from the British Journal of Psychiatry discussed the potential of cannabidiol (CBD) to act as a neuroprotectant that could stabilize mood (1).
-The researchers also said that CBD might positively affect menopause symptoms, such as anxiety, mood swings, depression, and insomnia.
+- A review from Frontiers of Immunology discussed the potential of cannabidiol (CBD) to act as a neuroprotectant that could stabilize mood (1).
+The researchers also hypothesized that CBD might positively affect anxiety, mood swings, depression, and insomnia, which are menopause symptoms.

 - An article published in the Neurotherapeutics journal noted that CBD might have anti-inflammatory, anti-anxiety, and sleep-promoting effects (2).